nitheshr5/QA-Assignment/api-testing/README.md

-# 📘 API Testing – Reqres & Alternate API Suite (QA Automation Assignment)
+# 📘 API Testing – Reqres & Alternate API Suite

-This folder contains the API automation module for the QA Automation Intern Assignment.
+This module contains the API automation suite for the QA Automation Assignment.

 It demonstrates: